Cuisine of Quebec: History

 The cuisine of Québec evolved from that of 17th-century Northern France.
-It also retains some heritage from Poitevin cuisine: many Québecois make pâté marmite; soupe aux gourganes, which is based on gourgane beans, a strain of fava bean; and soups based on other legumes.
-Charentaise chowders (chaudrées charentaises) have evolved into the quiaudes of Gaspesia and the tourtes salées of Poitiers into tourtières.

-Other foods that originate from France are pot-au-feu; blood sausage (boudin); head cheese (tête fromagée); plorine sausages; ham hock stew (ragoût de pattes de cochon); rabbit stew (civet de lapin); French toast (pain perdu or pain doré); and pastries like crêpes, beignets, croquignole biscuits, and tarts.
-As in France, pork is the most popular meat.
+Foods that trace their origins back from there are: pot-au-feu, blood sausage (boudin), head cheese (tête fromagée), plorine sausages, ham hock stew (ragoût de pattes de cochon), rabbit stew (civet de lapin), French toast (pain perdu or pain doré), and pastries like crêpes, beignets, croquignole biscuits and tarts.
+As in France, pork is and has always been the most popular meat.

+It also retains some heritage from Poitevin cuisine.
+Some Québécois make pâté marmite, soupe aux gourganes (made with a historical strain of fava bean, the gourgane bean), and soups based on other legumes.
+The charentaise chowders (chaudrées charentaises) have evolved into the quiaudes of Gaspesia and the tourtes salées of Poitiers into tourtières.

 Québécois workers collecting and processing maple sap to create maple syrup.

-From the moment they arrived in the early 17th century, French colonists always preferred their native cuisine.
+From the moment they arrived in Canada (New France) in the early 1600s, French colonists always preferred their native cuisine.
 However, they learned some culinary techniques from the Algonquins, Atikamekw and Iroquois.
 The most important ones were l’acériculture (the process of harvesting maple sap and creating maple syrup), ice fishing, and boucanage (in which fish or other meat is smoked for preservation and flavour).

 Food preservation was always important in pioneer times, due to long winters and to the frequent voyages of coureurs des bois.
 Butter, herbs, and lard were used for seasoning and salting.
 Pork and fish were boucanés, while other meats and vegetables were preserved in vinegar.
 These techniques are still practiced today, though not for survival.
 As game was so plentiful, pioneers and their descendants always hunted and fished for sustenance.

-By the 1670s, a substantial agrarian population had emerged in the region of Québec City, and French habits dominated.
-Meals almost always featured soup, bread, meat, and wine.
+By the 1670s, a substantial agrarian population had emerged in the region of Québec City, since the fertile soils of the St. Lawrence Lowlands allowed most European crops to grow well.
+But, the long winters pushed people to prioritize vegetables that would store well in root cellars like cabbages, carrots, turnips and onions.
+During meals, French habits dominated, almost always featuring soup, bread, meat, and wine.
 Since the climate made it difficult to grow European grapes (namely, Vitis vinifera), wines were always imported from France.

+Since only Catholics were allowed to immigrate, Habitants followed Catholic dietary rules and attitudes, like no meat on Fridays or during Lent (minus fish, eggs, dairy), special foods on feast days (ex. tourtière on Christmas Eve), sugar and fat being earned indulgences, and alcohol consumption being normal (not viewed with suspicion like with Protestants).
+Religious charities like monasteries, convents, boarding schools, and orphanages gave free meals to thousands daily using economical recipes like soups, stews, porridges and bread.